k3b/camera-date-folders/README.md

 * Only one photo directory is currently supported.
 * Photos currently cannot be moved to a different device, e.g. to SD card.
 Instead they remain in the same directory subtree.
 * Due to Google's policy, the program is forced to use Google's Storage Access Framework, which is extremely slow.
 A faster version is technically trivial, but that one would not be allowed to be published in Play Store.
-* The Storage Access Framework does not support file move operations for Android 6 and older.
-Currently there is no workaround implemented.
+* Traditional file mode currently cannot be forced (via GUI) for Android 7 or newer, but this will be added later (maybe not in Play Store).

 # Permissions Needed

-* None (permission management is done via SAF only)
+* For Android 7 and newer: None (permission management is done via SAF only)
+* For Android 5 and 6: Storage write access

 # License